This website is best viewed in

 MSCs are eminently suitable for human trials because these cells can be obtained readily from bone marrow under local anesthesia, are easily expanded by culture, and potentially could be delivered to the injured brain tissue without the need for invasive operations.
 Moreover, the use of patients' own bone marrow cells should prevent the problems of immune rejection.

-This had led doctors, researchers and scientists to believe that stem cell therapy has tremendous potential in improving the condition of the people affected with stroke.
+This had led doctors, researchers and scientists to believe that cell therapy has tremendous potential in improving the condition of the people affected with stroke.

 The best medical management, newer neuroprotective drugs and extensive rehabilitation, are still not able to give paralyzed patients symptomatic relief from their paralysis.
-It is for recovery of this that we at NeuroGen are offering stem cell therapy as a new beacon of hope.
+It is for recovery of this that we at NeuroGen are offering cell therapy as a new beacon of hope.

 With the fervor to do better and bring about positive transformations in the lives of our patients, we at NeuroGen BSI have treated over 200 patients with stroke.
 Majority of the patients who had approached us, had reached a plateau stage in their symptomatic and functional improvements.
-However, after stem cell therapy, our patients showed remarkable improvements in several of the symptoms such as upper limb activity/hand functions, lower limb activity, trunk activity, balance, higher mental functions/speech, ambulation and activities of daily living.
+However, after cell therapy, our patients showed remarkable improvements in several of the symptoms such as upper limb activity/hand functions, lower limb activity, trunk activity, balance, higher mental functions/speech, ambulation and activities of daily living.
 This gives them a possibility of returning to their daily routine and to maintain their independence.

 Our studies illustrated that 51.8% of patients showed significant improvements, 29.6% of patients showed moderate improvements, mild improvements were observed in 11.1% of the patients, promising a future they always deserved.